ICLR Conference 2019

 Waldorf Astoria Edinburgh – The Caledonian

-This year the ICLR Annual Conference is to be hosted by the Law Society of Scotland at the Waldorf Astoria in Edinburgh, Scotland over September 5 and 6.
+This year the ICLR Annual Conference was hosted by the Law Society of Scotland at the Waldorf Astoria in Edinburgh, Scotland over September 5 and 6.

 2019 Conference Programme